DimiTech/dimitech.github.io/_posts/2022-08-25-leveling-up-becoming-an-expert.md

 ---
 layout: post
-title: "Leveling up: Intermediate to Expert"
+title: "Leveling up: Becoming an Expert"
 description: "What it takes to become an Expert Programmer (Part 2)"
 tags: [Programming, Expert, Best Practices]
 ---

 This article outlines what it takes to become a Professional Software Developer - an **Expert** in every sense!
-If you're an intermediate programmer and you're ready to level up not only your coding, but productivity, problem-solving, and life in general, read this!
+If you're an aspiring programmer and you're ready to level up not only your coding, but also your productivity, problem-solving, and life in general, read on!

+If you're a beginner, read [Part 1 - Advice for Beginners](/2019/07/20/leveling-up-advice-for-beginners.html) first.

 This writing is divided into three equally important sections (and summary):